NuGet/Home/accepted/2023/NuGetAudit-supress-advisory.md

 Finally, they would need to have a script that parses the output, remove vulnerabilities they wish to suppress, then return a non-zero exit code if the result still contains any other vulnerabilities.

 This effort would need to be duplicated by every customer who wishes to implement such behavior.
-Even if someone in the community (or even the NuGet team ourselves) provideds a sample, it requires developers to find the location where the sample is documented, and then to adapt it to their needs.
+Even if someone in the community (or even the NuGet team ourselves) provides a sample, it requires developers to find the location where the sample is documented, and then to adapt it to their needs.
 Alternatively, if this feature is implemented, then it's much easier for customers to adopt, as it's a fairly small configuration change.

 ## Rationale and alternatives